cbdevnet/mima/README.md

 Bug Bounty
 ==========
-The first 10 people to report a critical (as in, crashes on execution or missing/erroneous functionality) bug to cb@cbcdn.com are eligible to receive one Club Mate (in Person, in Karlsruhe, at the KIT, in the FSMI) from me ;)
+The first 10 people to report a critical (as in, crashes on execution or missing/erroneous functionality) bug in either mimasim or mimasm to cb@cbcdn.com are eligible to receive one Club Mate (in Person, in Karlsruhe, at the KIT, in the FSMI) from me ;)

 People yet eligible: